 While you’ll still need a healthy diet to reveal a ripped midsection and toned obliques, don’t dismiss what eight minutes of hard work done regularly can do for your core.
 If consistent, you’ll notice a tighter, stronger torso in just a few weeks, even if it’s hidden behind a few pounds.

 The benefits of strengthening your abs extend well beyond just looking good.
-Having a robust core — even without a well-defined six pack — will make you better at just about every activity.
-For example, a sturdy midsection helps you maintain proper running form, resulting in better running efficiency.
-You’ll hold yoga poses longer and with more ease.
+Having a robust core — even without a well-defined six-pack — will make you better at just about every activity.
+For example, a sturdy midsection can help you maintain proper running form, resulting in better running efficiency.
+You’ll also hold yoga poses longer and with more ease.
 A stronger core can even lead to better posture, preventing back pain.